superfly/docs/machines/index.html.md

    you want to do that, `GOTO 2`.

 4. You're tired of the Fly Machine, and want it to go away.
-Send a [Delete Machine request](https://docs.machines.dev/swagger/index.html#/Machines/Machines_delete), or use `flyctl machines destroy`.
-We clear the resources we were holding for the machine off our server.
+Send a [Delete Machine request](https://docs.machines.dev/swagger/index.html#/Machines/Machines_delete), or use `fly machine destroy`.
+We clear the resources we were holding for the Machine off our server.
 You can easily create and start a new Machine from the same image, but it'll be slower than stopping and starting an existing machine.

 Here's [more detail on using `flyctl` to manage individual machines](/docs/machines/guides-examples/machines-app-using-flyctl/).